Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Density of states, spectral function, and tunneling current

 In what follows, we focus on the one-particle contribution to the current.
 By using Eqs.~(\ref{obs-DOS-nuWR-fin}), (\ref{obs-nuSR}), (\ref{tc-A-def}), (\ref{tc-IV-expl-MB}), and expressions in Appendix~\ref{sec:App-1}, we obtain

 In the limit of $T\to0$, it is straightforward to derive

 As expected, the tunneling current is proportional to the density of states in both superconductor and Weyl semimetal.
-The latter scales linearly with the strength of the pseudomagnetic field $B_5$, therefore, providing a definite signature of a strain-induced pseudomagnetic field in proximity setups.
+The DOS in a Weyl semimetal scales linearly with the strength of the pseudomagnetic field $B_5$, therefore, providing a definite signature of a strain-induced pseudomagnetic field in proximity setups.